Biomedical Engineering Training

 Bowen University Teaching Hospital, Ogbomoso

-Purposes of the program are to:
+The goals of the program were to:

 - Create an environment in which equipment purchases would be selected and maintained by criteria to be sustainable in the heat and humidity of tropical Africa.

 - Create a knowledge base that would establish best practices in equipment care for the hospital staff.

 - Create a culture throughout the institution that places a premium on equipment maintenance.

 Instrumental to the team was engineer Rob Dickinson from South Africa, regarded by Engineering World Health as their top teaching technician in the world.
 Mr. Dickinson was particularly experienced in Africa.
 NFW sponsored him to visit BUTH on five occasions over ten years, each time for a two-week stint of teaching and training BUTH’s biomedical equipment technicians.